Is AI workplace monitoring helpful or harmful?

 Clock cards and sign-in sheets have been replaced by algorithms that can predict working habits

-Asking whether this kind of monitoring is helpful or harmful is to turn a complex and multifaceted issue into a simple binary question - and that's always particularly useful.
-In fact, for every potential benefit of workplace monitoring, a new, unforeseen complication is also created.
+The question of whether this technology-led monitoring is helpful or harmful is a complex and multifaceted issue.
+For every potential benefit of workplace monitoring - be it the fact it can improve productivity levels or keep employees safe - a new, unforeseen complication is also created.

 "Implemented correctly, technology can be a very important tool for both employers and employees," argues Katherine Mayes, programme manager for cloud, data, analytics, and AI at techUK.
 She cited positives like helping employers avoid bias by basing managerial decisions on merit rather than subjective factors like whether or not they like a staff member.
 However, she adds that "the increased use of technologies like AI are raising a number of profound legal, social and ethical questions".